seasketch/geoprocessing/packages/wiki-docs/Extending.md

 - The [rbcs](https://github.com/seasketch/geoprocessing/tree/dev/packages/geoprocessing/src/rbcs) module is a great example of extending all of these to create things specific to use of the `regulation-based classification system`.
 - The ClassTable component is an extension of the base[Table](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/components/table/Table.tsx) component, capable of displaying metrics for one or more classes of data.
 And you can layer this multiple levels deep as the [SketchClassTable](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/components/table/SketchClassTable.tsx) component is an extension of the [ClassTable](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/components/table/ClassTable.tsx) component, capable of displaying metrics for all classes, for a SketchCollection with one or more sketches.

-# I need to print my reports
+# I need to print my reports / save reports to PDF

 Enabling printing of reports involves adding a state variable `isPrinting` which edits the UI so all our React elements are visible for the print dialog.

 To begin, download and add [Print.tsx](https://github.com/seasketch/fsm-nearshore-reports/blob/main/src/util/Print.tsx) to your `src/util` directory.
 This file contains much of the code you'll need to set up printing.

+To include a small map overview of your sketch in your printed reports, you'll also need to download [PrintMap.tsx](https://github.com/seasketch/fsm-nearshore-reports/blob/main/src/components/PrintMap.tsx) to your `src/components` directory, and [printMap.ts](https://github.com/seasketch/fsm-nearshore-reports/blob/main/src/functions/printMap.ts) and it's test file [printMapSmoke.test.ts](https://github.com/seasketch/fsm-nearshore-reports/blob/main/src/functions/printMapSmoke.test.ts) to your `src/functions` directory.

 Run the following to install `react-to-print`: